We will demonstrate how voluntary agreements, supported by advice, can help businesses contribute to the goal of zero waste in a region.

 Local authority recycling and waste commitment

-Many small businesses look to local authorities to provide them with recycling services and with environmental advice.1
+Research by Defra has found that many small and medium sized enterprises (SMEs) look to local authorities to provide them with recycling services and with environmental advice.

-We believe that encouraging local authorities to sign up to this Commitment will:
+Encouraging local authorities to sign up to this commitment will:

-- make businesses aware of their legal responsibilities regarding waste; and
+- make businesses aware of their legal responsibilities regarding waste

-Local authorities who sign up to this Commitment demonstrate their intent to provide businesses with effective waste and recycling service, either themselves, or through private and third sector waste management providers.
+Local authorities who sign up to the Commitment demonstrate their intent to provide businesses with an effective waste and recycling service, either themselves, or through private and third sector waste management providers.

-There are a range of resources and support available to help all authorities meet the principles of the Commitment and we will provide specific support to a number of authorities in the South East to monitor the Commitment’s effectiveness.
-We will also host a networking and impact event in February for authorities to learn from each other’s experiences of meeting the principles in the commitment.
-If you would like to get involved or would like further information go to www.wrap.org.uk/labusinesscommitment or e-mail: email@example.com
+There are a range of resources and support available to help all authorities meet the principles of the Commitment and we will provide specific support to a number of authorities in the south east to monitor the Commitment’s effectiveness.

 Support is already available.
 Working in partnership with LOCOG (the London Organising Committee for the Olympic Games and Paralympic Games), WRAP has developed a free online tool for event organisers, venues and suppliers to manage and reduce event related waste.

-Training business advisors in specific guidance for SE businesses and in the outputs from EPOW.
+Training business advisors in specific guidance for businesses and in the outputs from EPOW

 This work will increase business awareness about the benefits of resource efficiency.
-It will highlight the impacts resource efficiency will have on a business’s competitive and environmental performance.
-Through the waste collection commitment we willencourage more businesses to recycle and improve access to recycling services.
+It will highlight the impact of being resource efficient on a business’s competitive and environmental performance.
+Through the waste collection commitment we will encourage more businesses to recycle and improve access to recycling services.

-The roadmap for the events sector will help businesses in this sector meet the sustainability demands of their clients, achieve cost savings, and reduce their environmental impact.
+The roadmap for the events industry will help businesses in this sector meet the sustainability demands of their clients, achieve cost savings, and reduce their environmental impact.

 Training for business support organisations was completed in March 2011.
 Over 40 business link advisors were trained in how to help a business become resource efficient.
-We are currently producing a report tosummarise the training, its benefits and lessons learned.
-This will be available early 2012.
+We are currently producing a report to summarise the training, its benefits and the lessons learned.

 WRAP took over responsibility for this work from SEEDA in March 2011.